Jonas Biliūnas: Studies at universities

 In 1900, he matriculated as a medical student at the University of Tartu (now in Estonia).
 He had already been writing for various publications of a socialist nature under the pseudonyms of J. Anykštėnas, Jonas Gražys, J. Barzdyla, as well as others.
-His anti-Tsarist activities and support of the Social Democratic Party of Lithuania caused him to be expelled from medical school in 1901, and he returned to Lithuania, living in Šiauliai and Panevėžys, until 1903.
-After several unsuccessful attempts to return to the University of Tartu, Biliūnas journeyed to Leipzig, in the German Empire, where he enrolled in the Handelshochschule, a business and commercial school.
-It was around this period that Biliūnas took a greater interest in literature in general, and creative writing in particular.
+His anti-Tsarist activities and support of the Social Democratic Party of Lithuania caused him to be expelled from medical school in 1901, and he returned to Lithuania and lived in Šiauliai and Panevėžys until 1903.
+After several unsuccessful attempts to return to the University of Tartu, Biliūnas journeyed to Leipzig in the German Empire, where he enrolled in the Handelshochschule, a business and commercial school.
+Around this period Biliūnas took a greater interest in literature in general, and creative writing in particular.
 After one semester at the business school, he decided to enroll at the University of Leipzig where he began his formal studies of literature with an emphasis on literary composition.

 Religious experience

-As he was growing weaker with illness, he more often hallucinated, yet he was still atheist.
-Unexpectedly however, once in a Leipzigian theatre, Biliūnas suddenly saw Jesus Christ during the scene in an act, who quietly whispered to Biliūnas: "We'll meet in a short while.
+As he was growing weaker with illness, he more often hallucinated, yet was still an atheist.
+Unexpectedly however, once in a Leipzigian theatre, Biliūnas suddenly saw Jesus Christ onstage in an act, who quietly whispered to Biliūnas: "We'll meet in a short while.
 Work".
 Biliūnas immediately fainted.
 This hallucination undercut Biliūnas' worldview and baffled his mind.

 Illness

 Signs of ill health in Biliūnas had already begun to manifest themselves during his earlier studies at Tartu.
-By 1904, it became clear that he was suffering from tuberculosis, and the disease had done considerable damage to his health.
-After spending the summer of 1904 in Lithuania, Biliūnas continued his literary studies by enrolling at the University of Zurich that autumn.
-Within a year the disease had progressed to the stage where he had to abandon his studies, and he was admitted into a tuberculosis sanatorium, in Zakopane (in Poland).
-He was cared by his wife Julija Biliūnienė.
-After briefly visiting with his family in Lithuania during the summer of 1906, Biliūnas returned to the sanatorium where his short life ended on 8 December 1907.
+By 1904, it became clear that he had tuberculosis, and the disease had done considerable damage to his health.
+After spending the summer of 1904 in Lithuania, Biliūnas enrolled at the University of Zurich that autumn.
+Within a year the disease had forced him to abandon his studies, and he was admitted into a tuberculosis sanatorium, in Zakopane (in Poland).
+He was cared for by his wife Julija Biliūnienė.
+After briefly visiting with his family in Lithuania during the summer of 1906, Biliūnas returned to the sanatorium and died on 8 December 1907.

 Burial

 The two World Wars, and other political considerations, prevented Biliūnas' desire to have his remains returned to Lithuania.
-Finally in 1953, his wishes were realized, and he was re-interred on a hillfort mound near his birthplace, and a museum was created in Anykščiai, honoring his life and works.
+Finally in 1953, his wishes were realized, and he was re-interred on a hillfort mound near his birthplace, and a museum was created in Anykščiai honoring his life and works.